 Life in the veterinary profession can be challenging.
 That's what makes it so interesting and rewarding.
 However sometimes things can get out of control, leading to levels of stress that can adversely affect your work and your personal life.

 If you are feeling worried about work and would like some help please feel free to contact us through email@example.com.
-This email address is supported by many different members of RVC staff from all areas who understand the pressures of being a new graduate and also the strain of struggling in your work and challenge of changing jobs.
+We can then put you in touch with the relevant RVC staff who understand the pressures of being a new graduate and also the strain of struggling in your work and challenge of changing jobs.

 There are also a variety of specialist resources which are available to support you, whether you are a recent graduate or have years of experience:

 British Veterinary Association - the BVA's Young Vet Network provides additional support and guidance for BVA members in their final year of study and first 8 years after graduation.
 It is free as part of BVA membership.